-My father’s suicide catapulted me into a time of deep grief, a time when I questioned all I thought I knew about God, while clinging to Him daily for the strength to get through the pain.
+My father’s suicide catapulted me into a time of deep grief, a time when I questioned all I thought I knew about God while clinging to him daily for the strength to get through the pain.
 In those first shock-filled days after I heard the news that my father had hung himself in the basement of our home, my heart would scream: “NO, NO, don’t think about it!
 It hurts too much!”

 Questions and doubts started to fill my mind:

-- If God loved me, why had He allowed this disaster?
+- If God loved me, why had he allowed this disaster?

-- If God was all-powerful, why hadn’t He stopped my dad?
+- If God was all-powerful, why hadn’t he stopped my dad?

-- If God was all-knowing, why didn’t He let me know how despairing my father was?
-Why hadn’t He shown me how to reach him?
+- If God was all-knowing, why didn’t he let me know how despairing my father was?
+Why hadn’t he shown me how to reach him?

-- If God was there, why hadn’t He done something?
+- If God was there, why hadn’t he done something?

 - Was God there?

-And I believe that it is His Spirit who gave me the perseverance and the strength to keep coming daily to God with my pain and my questions, so that He could comfort me and speak to my heart.
+And I believe that it is his Spirit who gave me the perseverance and the strength to keep coming daily to God with my pain and my questions so that he could comfort me and speak to my heart.

 Are You really there, God?
-And He showed me that the universe in all its complexity and beauty declared His glory, and that Jesus was the invisible God made visible.
-His life, His death, His resurrection, and the prophecies He fulfilled were all compelling evidence of God’s existence.
+And he showed me that the universe in all its complexity and beauty declared his glory, and that Jesus was the invisible God made visible.
+His life, his death, his resurrection, and the prophecies he fulfilled were all compelling evidence of God’s existence.
 As I read books on apologetics and as I studied the prophecies, my doubt was replaced by a deeper faith, a more reasoned and fact-based belief.

 Is my Dad in hell?
 This was the worse question of all.
 I had never really thought about hell before.
-But I had no idea where my dad stood with God, and the question of hell was now very real to me.
+But I had no idea where my dad stood with God and the question of hell was now very real to me.
 And as God and I talked about it, I realized that I had to leave my dad in God’s hands, knowing that God’s love for him was infinitely greater than mine could ever be.
 I realized God hates hell as much as I do.
 That was the very reason why Jesus came: to die for each of us so we wouldn’t have to go there.
 God doesn’t send us to hell.
-We choose to go there by refusing to accept the love and forgiveness He offers us in Christ.
+We choose to go there by refusing to accept the love and forgiveness he offers us in Christ.

 Could I have done something to stop this from happening?
 The famous “what ifs?” haunted my thoughts for months.
 What if I had prayed more?
 What if I had known the answers to his questions?
 What if I had gone back home?
 God showed me I had two problems.
 The first one was that I was taking responsibility for another person’s life.
 I was playing God.
 My dad was responsible for his actions.
 I wasn’t.
 The second problem was that although I had accepted God’s forgiveness, I wouldn’t forgive myself.
 One day, as I read Romans 8:33, which says, “It is God who justifies, who is it that condemns?”
-I realized that by not forgiving myself, I was basically telling God I was more just than He was.
+I realized that by not forgiving myself, I was basically telling God I was more just than he was.
 Talk about pride!
-I fully accepted His forgiveness that day, and every time the guilt would return, I would just return to that passage and say, “I will not make myself out to be more righteous than God.
+I fully accepted His forgiveness that day, and every time the guilt would return, I would just quote that passage and say, “I will not make myself out to be more righteous than God.
 He has forgiven me, and I forgive myself, too!”

 As I look back on that time, I realize that my grief was a gaping wound at first.
 It overwhelmed me.
 It filled my thoughts and my heart.
-But as I continued to take it to God, over and over and over again, He took that wound and slowly healed it so that it became just a tender spot.
-I am still amazed by His ability to take the worst possible things and change them around so that good comes out of them.
-But it is what He does, when we let Him.
+But as I continued to take it to God, over and over and over again, he took that wound and slowly healed it so that it became just a tender spot.
+I am still amazed by his ability to take the worst possible things and change them around so that good comes out of them.
+But it is what he does when we let Him.
 He gives “beauty for ashes, the oil of joy from mourning, the garment of praise for the spirit of heaviness” (Isaiah 61:3).